 Like the main route, the Peak Meadow Trail is a dirt road.
 However, while the main route feels like a wide sidewalk, the Peak Meadow Trail is a working ranch road.
 Whether or not that's a good thing depends on the time of year.
 In the summer and fall the Peak Meadow Trail can be somewhat unattractive; the open hills are often overgrazed and the area has a dusty, worn-out look.
 It's a lot more enjoyable in the winter and spring.

 Regardless of the time of year, the scenery improves when you reach the Horse Heaven Trail.
 This is where the real climbing, and the real scenery, starts.
 The singletrack trail switchbacks up a hill, then gives up switchbacking and heads straight up the mountain at a bruising 30% grade.
-The climb seems to go on forever, but it's remarkable how much the views open up during part.
+The climb seems to go on forever, but it's remarkable how much the views open up during this part.
 At two points the trail, which is otherwise completely open, briefly dips into surprising little glens where there are few trees and a tiny creek.

 After a final steep push, the trail finally starts to level out as it approaches the ridge.
 Turn right onto the Peak Trail and then left onto the Eagle Loop Trail, which descends as it loops around the backside of Mission Peak.
 This area is even quieter than the Horse Heaven trail; almost no one comes here, and the views of the Bay Area metroplex are replaced by views of the East Bay hills.
 With its oak-lined ravines this area also has noticably more trees, although the trail itself is still completely open.